Peter Cunnah: Solo work

 Cunnah subsequently developed solo and collaborative material while working as a writer and producer behind the scenes, including singles and album tracks for the pop groups Steps and A1.
 He sang lead vocals on Chicane's 2003 single "Love on the Run", which reached No.33 in the United Kingdom and No.43 in Ireland.
-Cunnah also helped compose music for the anime InuYasha.
+A song cowritten by Cunnah for Australian singer Sophie Monk, "Come My Way", was subsequently covered by Japanese singer Namie Amuro and used as an opening song for the anime InuYasha.

 Cunnah returned to live performances with guitar-based band Shane, whose debut single "The Weight of This" was released in May 2006.
 Shane sees Cunnah going back to his roots.
 He has two old friends in the band – Paul Greendale on guitar and Mark Roberts on drums.
 Cunnah knew Roberts from their time in the rock band Tie The Boy.
 Cunnah has also produced the YouTube star Ben Kelly, a contestant on The Voice UK.

+Personal life

+In mid 2025, it was discovered that he had a half-sister, Christian singer Philippa Hannah.